MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2022-release-notes.md

 ### Transaction log growth for databases with In-Memory OLTP

-You might notice excessive growth in the transaction log size for databases with [In-Memory OLTP](/sql/relational-databases/in-memory-oltp/overview-and-usage-scenarios) feature enabled.
-This might be coupled with XTP_CHECKPOINT as log_reuse_wait_desc in [sys.databases](/sql/relational-databases/system-catalog-views/sys-databases-transact-sql).
+You may notice excessive growth in the transaction log size for databases with the [In-Memory OLTP](../relational-databases/in-memory-oltp/overview-and-usage-scenarios.md) feature enabled.
+This might be coupled with `XTP_CHECKPOINT` as `log_reuse_wait_desc` in [sys.databases](../relational-databases/system-catalog-views/sys-databases-transact-sql.md).

 For more information, review [Transaction log file grows for databases with In-Memory OLTP in SQL Server 2022](/troubleshoot/sql/database-engine/general/transaction-log-file-grows-databases-in-memory-oltp.md).